oloapinivad/MiLES/README.md

 ## EXECUTION TIMES

-MiLES is pretty fast: on iMac 2017  (MacOS High Sierra 10.13, 3.4 GHz Intel Core i5, 16GB DDR4) 30 years of analysis for a single season takes about (test on MiLES v0.5)
+MiLES is pretty fast: on iMac 2017  (MacOS High Sierra 10.13, 3.4 GHz Intel Core i5, 16GB DDR4) 30 years of analysis for a single season takes about (test on MiLES v0.6)
-- EOFs: 11 seconds
+- EOFs: 12 seconds
-- Blocking: 57 seconds
+- Blocking: 59 seconds
-- Regimes: 25 seconds
+- Regimes: 28 seconds
-- Meandering: to be tested (slow!)
+- Meandering: 182 seconds
 - Figures (together): 20 seconds

 Please be aware that issues may arise with large datasets (i.e. larger than 100 years) where the single file approach may be problematic.